SautiKit

 <Stream> forks audio; it does not, by itself, end or redirect the call.
 To escalate, hand the call back to your routing flow and return a <Dial> to your human agent (or an SIP address / queue) as the next action.

-• Call time: the inbound leg is billed per second in KES for as long as the call is live on Sautikit, including the AI-handled portion.
+• Call time: the inbound leg is billed per second for as long as the call is live on Sautikit, including the AI-handled portion.
 Per-second billing means a 40-second deflected FAQ costs 40 seconds, not a rounded-up minute.

 • Escalation leg: once <Dial> connects a human agent, the per-second rate continues across the connected legs.